-The Office of Institutional Research and Assessment conducts and coordinates a variety of surveys in order to assess learning gains, to gauge levels of student satisfaction, and to identify strengths and areas of improvement in academics and student support services.
+The Office of Institutional Research and Assessment conducts student surveys to assess learning gains, gauge levels of student satisfaction, and identify strengths and areas of improvement in academics and student support services.

 Evergreen Student Experience Survey

 The Evergreen Student Experience Survey is administered every other spring quarter to a sample of undergraduates.
 The survey was designed to provide longitudinal data in conjunction with the Evergreen New Student Survey and Evergreen alumni surveys.

 The NSSE is a survey to assess the extent to which first-year and senior students engage in educational practices associated with high levels of learning and development.